WHAT DO YOU DO WITH A DEFECTIVE BID?

 When it comes to risk-taking for contractors, except for the risks associated with the actual physical undertaking of the construction work, the greatest risk a contractor undertakes is providing its bid to perform the intended work.
 Whether the contractor is a general contractor or a subcontractor, the risks of communicating a final quote are significant since, the legal consequences are, in most instances, severely placed at the feet of the contractor.
 Of course, the exact nature of these legal consequences will to some degree depend upon whether the work is private or public, performed by subcontractor or general contractor, and the particular facts surrounding the dispute.

 Generally speaking, a contractor’s bid is its quote to perform a specific task, trade, or project.
 Obviously, a contractor should therefore take care in insuring that there are very specific or objective criteria defining the “scope of work” upon which the bid is based.
-What follows is a discussion of the risks, liabilities, and entitlements of contractors with respect to mistakes in the bidding process.
+What follows is a discussion of the risks, liabilities, defects, and entitlements of contractors with respect to mistakes in the bidding process.

 1.0 CONTRACTUAL PRECEPTS OF CONTRACTOR BIDS

 In most instances, a bid by a contractor to perform construction services is, by its very nature, an “offer” in the legal sense in that it usually contains a specific price quote to perform a specific scope of work.
-Normally, if an offer is not otherwise revoked, it must be accepted by the offeree with the intent to create the formation of a contract before a legal obligation can be binding.
+Normally, if an offer is not otherwise revoked, it must be accepted by the offer with the intent to create the formation of a contract before a legal obligation can be binding.
 However, contrary to this general rule, contractor bidding carries with it many exceptions and nuances of which contractors and legal practitioners should be aware.

 1.1 Private Work/Doctrine of Promissory Estoppel